mootools/mootools-more/Docs/Class/Events.Pseudos.md

 Event Pseudos {#Pseudos}
 ========================

-Like [Element.Delegation][] you can use pseudos for Class Events.
+Like [Element.Pseudos][] for Elements, you can use pseudos for Class Events.
-An event pseudo looks the same as a CSS pseudo: `event:pseudoName` event is the event name you used to use, and pseudoName is the name of the pseudo.
+An event pseudo looks the same as a CSS pseudo: `event:pseudo(value)`.
+`event` is the eventname you used to use, and `pseudo` is the name of the pseudo.

 Pseudo: once {#Pseudos:once}